MyCashflow/MyCashflow-Sync/README.md

 ### Sync settings

-Make sure your shop URL & version is using the theme directory defined in the remote path.
+Make sure your shop version is using the theme directory defined in the remote path.

 | Option  | Description        |
 |---------|--------------------|